 Step # 04

 Pack your lampshade using packing paper.
 To shield your lampshade, wrap the packing paper around with tapes for a guard.
-Pro tip here is to avoid using packing paper with ink.
-The ink will wire to the lampshade, making it lose its beauty.

 Put your lampshade in a box of size bigger than your lampshade.
 One box should be used to station each lampshade while the small ones can slide in.
 To fill the gaps in the box, you can use a bedsheet, towels, pillows, or packing peanuts.
 With them being surrounded, your lampshade will not be able to move.